whiteboxmodel/time-series/_posts/2024-04-12-Attention-based-sequence-to-sequence-model.md

 The shape of the base forecast for the self-attention-based model does not follow the shape of the FRB base forecast.
 On the other hand, the shape of the severely adverse forecast is overall close to the shape of the FRB scenario.

-In the comparison of forecasts for the LSTM vs self-attention models, there is no clear winner.
-Both produced a somewhat noisy forecast in base scenario and a resonable forecast in severely adverse scenario.
-However, from the model structure perspective, LSTM is a simpler model, while self-attention model has more complex structure.
-Also, the hyperparameter space where the self-attention model converges and produces a resonable forecast is narrow which makes it harder to train.
+There isn't a clear winner in the scenario forecast comparison for the LSTM vs self-attention model.
+Both produced a somewhat noisy forecast in the base scenario and a reasonable forecast in the severely adverse scenario.
+However, from the model structure perspective, LSTM is a simpler model, while the self-attention model has a more complex structure.
+Consequently, the self-attention model is harder to train.
+Also, we found that its hyperparameter space that produces a reasonable forecast is narrow.